mrshll1001/thesis/src/lit_review.md

 ‘Five Dimensions of Accountability’ framework – which imbues Accountability with a five-part typology: *transparency*; *liability*;
 *controllability*; *responsibility*; and *responsiveness*
 @anheier_accountability_2009 [@koppell_pathologies_2005].

-Koppel avoids
-trying to produce a definitive definition of Accountability, stating , and the five-dimensional typology is instead designed to facilitate discussion of the term @koppell_pathologies_2005.
-Transparency features prominently in the typology, with Koppell referring to it as one of the alongside liability @koppell_pathologies_2005.
+Koppel avoids trying to produce a definitive definition of Accountability, stating *"[to layer] every imagined meaning of accountability into a single definition would render the concept meaningless"*, and the five-dimensional typology is instead designed to facilitate discussion of the term @koppell_pathologies_2005.
+Transparency features prominently in the typology, with Koppell referring to it as one of *"foundations, supporting notions that underpin accountability in all of its manifestations"* the alongside liability @koppell_pathologies_2005.
 Liability, according to Koppell, is the attachment of consequences to performance and culpability to Transparency – punishing organisations or individuals for failure, and rewarding them for successes @koppell_pathologies_2005.
 In this, the ‘foundational’ dimensions of Koppell’s typology are aligned with Fox’s definitions of Accountability which covers the capacity of demanding answers and to sanction, with Transparency as the ability to access the information in the first place @koppell_pathologies_2005 [@fox_uncertain_2007].
 The remaining three dimensions of Koppell’s
 typology: *controllability*; *responsibility*; and *responsiveness* are all built upon the foundations of Transparency and Liability.
-*Controllability* is a form of accountability where if
+*Controllability* is a form of accountability where if *"X can induce the behaviour of Y [then] X controls Y [and] Y is accountable to X*
 @koppell_pathologies_2005.
 Koppell notes that *Controllability* can be difficult in organisations that have multiple stakeholders to whom the organisation is supposed to be controlled by